pal03377/master-thesis/thesis.typ

 We will describe the CoFee approach and its current implementation in more detail in @currentSystem.

 == ThemisML
-ThemisML is a "system for automated feedback suggestions of programming exercises"#footnote[https://github.com/ls1intum/Themis-ML, last visited August 17th, 2023] developed by a group of the practical course "iPraktikum" in the winter semester of 2022/23 at the Technical University of Munich.
+ThemisML is a "system for automated feedback suggestions of programming exercises"#footnote[https://github.com/ls1intum/Themis-ML, last visited September 5th, 2023] developed by a group of the practical course "iPraktikum" in the winter semester of 2022/23 at the Technical University of Munich.
 It is based on the CodeBERT model~@codeBERT, which is a pre-trained model for programming language processing by Microsoft.
 Its source code is openly available on #link("https://github.com/ls1intum/Themis-ML")[GitHub].
 The following description is based on the documentation of the system, available at https://ls1intum.github.io/Themis.

 Similar to CoFee, ThemisML analyzes student code submissions and compares them with past feedback from previous assessments.
 Based on this analysis, ThemisML proposes context-specific feedback for the current submission, which tutors can review and modify as needed.
 This system aims to streamline the assessment process, enhancing both the accuracy and efficiency of feedback provided to students.